Ethra8/history_beyond_myth/README.md

 #### SECTION 3 DEATH OF KING RICHARD I
-The image of this section is the **Hero Image**, which remains the same in all screen sizes, adapting its width and size accordingly, bringing responsinevess to the site.
+The image of this section is the **Hero Image**, which remains the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness to the site.

 #### SECTION 4 TWO KINGS ONE THRONE
-- **Zoom-in of the original text** from the page where the **hero image** has been taken - page [f.361v, lines 10-11](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v), from the illuminated manuscript *Les Grandes Choniques de France* dated 1332-1350.
+- **Zoom-in of the original text** from the page where the **hero image** has been taken - page [f.361v, lines 10-11](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v), from the illuminated manuscript *Les Grandes Chroniques de France* dated 1332-1350.
 The text names Count Arthur as ***Arthur King of Brittany*** *("Arthus Rois de bretaigne")*, referring to the facts that happened after King Richard's death.
 The original source is manuscript [Royal MS 16 G VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi), f.361v, lines 10-11, British Library.
 ![image](https://englishgrows.com/history_beyond_myth/assets/images/Arthur_le_Rois_de_Bretaigne-Les_chroniques_de_france.avif)

 ### AVALON PAGE
 #### HEADER AVALON
 The image on the header changes slightly depending on the size of the screen, to adapt to the change of display of the header accordingly, and aim at full responsiveness.
-Eventhough the same image is used, its final displays changes by including it as the background to a div inside the header, which changes its width and height on smaller devices, as follows:
+Even though the same image is used, its final displays changes by including it as the background to a div inside the header, which changes its width and height on smaller devices, as follows:
 - [Picture of an abalone shell](https://www.pexels.com/es-es/foto/brillante-cascara-fondo-verde-concha-marina-8802637/) by Foto de Dagmara Dombrovska at [Pexels.com](https://www.pexels.com/)

 ![image](https://englishgrows.com/history_beyond_myth/assets/images/abalone_header_150x175.avif)